avipars/CS-Resources/math/logic/README.md

 - We studied sentential logic as part of the course, but it is often referred to as Propositional logic/calculus

-- We also used a system called L arrow which exists in sentential logic (sometimes called language PC)
+- We also used a system called L arrow which exists in sentential logic

 - I advise reading the Rosen Discrete Math Book, in the first few hundred pages... it covers most of what the course does.